Barbecue Evolves When a Top Austin Pitmaster Heads to Charleston’s LowcountryBy Chris Morris

 Finally, while a good meat thermometer is an important tool for home cooks, put some gloves on and pick up the brisket as it cooks, he says.
 If it’s really soft, it’s done.

 While Lewis will always be a pitmaster first and foremost, he’s also spreading his wings a bit.
 He says he desperately misses Austin staples like breakfast tacos and Tex-Mex.
-Last year he launched a Tuesday-night promotion at the restaurant, offering $5 items like green chili–smothered burritos and brisket enchiladas.
+In 2016 he launched a Tuesday-night promotion at the restaurant, offering $5 items like green chili–smothered burritos and brisket enchiladas.

-That longing eventually led to Lewis’ second Charleston restaurant venture — Juan Luis, a Tex-Mex eatery featuring dishes such as chiles rellenos, puffy tacos and smothered burritos.
+That longing eventually led to Lewis’ second Charleston restaurant venture, Rancho Lewis, a Tex-Mex eatery featuring dishes such as chiles rellenos, puffy tacos and smothered burritos.
 To prepare for its opening, Lewis shut down his primary restaurant for a week in January to return to Texas and work in a few Mexican restaurants for the experience.

 To no one’s surprise, Charlestonians didn’t hesitate to line up for his cooking once again.